-A four-act comedy by Oscar Wilde, Lady Windermere’s Fan was first produced in February 1892, and features the well-known line “We are all in the gutter, but some of us are looking at the stars”, spoken by Lord Darlington.
+Lady Windermere’s Fan was Oscar Wilde’s first hit.
+The four-act comedy was first produced in 1892 and features the well-known line “We are all in the gutter, but some of us are looking at the stars.”